Iran–Iraq War: Attacks on shipping

-The so-called tanker war started when Iraq attacked the oil terminal and oil tankers at Kharg Island in early 1984.
+The so-called tanker war started when Iraq attacked the oil infrastructure at Kharg Island in early 1984.
 Iraq's aim in attacking Iranian shipping was to provoke the Iranians to retaliate with extreme measures, such as closing the Strait of Hormuz to all maritime traffic, thereby bringing American intervention; the United States had threatened several times to intervene if the Strait of Hormuz were closed.
 As a result, the Iranians limited their retaliatory attacks to Iraqi shipping, leaving the strait open to general passage.

 Iraq declared that all ships going to or from Iranian ports in the northern zone of the Persian Gulf were subject to attack.
-They used F-1 Mirage, Super Etendard, Mig-23, Su-20/22, and Super Frelon helicopters armed with Exocet anti-ship missiles as well as Soviet-made air-to-surface missiles to enforce their threats.
+They used helicopters armed with Exocet anti-ship missiles, as well as Soviet-made air-to-surface missiles, to enforce their threats.
 Iraq repeatedly bombed Iran's main oil export facility on Kharg Island, causing increasingly heavy damage.
 As a first response to these attacks, Iran attacked a Kuwaiti tanker carrying Iraqi oil near Bahrain on 13 May 1984, as well as a Saudi tanker in Saudi waters on 16 May.

 Because Iraq had become landlocked during the course of the war, they had to rely on their Arab allies, primarily Kuwait, to transport their oil.
 Iran attacked tankers carrying Iraqi oil from Kuwait, later attacking tankers from any Persian Gulf state supporting Iraq.
 Attacks on ships of noncombatant nations in the Persian Gulf sharply increased thereafter, with both nations attacking oil tankers and merchant ships of neutral nations in an effort to deprive their opponent of trade.
-The Iranian attacks against Saudi shipping led to Saudi F-15s shooting down a pair of F-4 Phantom II fighters on 5 June 1984.
+The Iranian attacks against Saudi shipping led to Saudi aircraft shooting down a pair of Iranian fighters on 5 June 1984.

 The air and small-boat attacks did little damage to Persian Gulf state economies, and Iran moved its shipping port to Larak Island in the Strait of Hormuz.

 The Iranian Navy imposed a naval blockade of Iraq, using its British-built frigates to stop and inspect any ships thought to be trading with Iraq.
 They operated with virtual impunity, as Iraqi pilots had little training in hitting naval targets.
 Some Iranian warships attacked tankers with ship-to-ship missiles, while others used their radars to guide land-based anti-ship missiles to their targets.
 Iran began to rely on its new Revolutionary Guard's navy, which used Boghammar speedboats fitted with rocket launchers and heavy machine guns.
 These speedboats would launch surprise attacks against tankers and cause substantial damage.
 Iran also used F-4 Phantom II fighters and helicopters to launch Maverick missiles and unguided rockets at tankers.